-At the African American Family & Cultural Center, our team of professional staff members are intent on giving you the best educational, cultural, and fitness experience we can provide.
-Our staff guarantees excellence in all they do and go the extra mile to cater to your specific needs.
+At the African American Family & Cultural Center, our team of professional staff members are intent on giving you the best educational, cultural, & fitness experience we can provide.
+Our staff guarantees excellence in all they do & go the extra mile to cater to your specific needs.
 We are highly grateful for our committed staff — without them, our community center wouldn’t be the place we all know and love.
-Contact us today and swing by for a visit.

 A long-time resident of South Oroville, Cissy spent the majority of her life calling this community her home.
-While raising her family in Southside, she stayed true to her kind and caring nature, always being respectful of others.
 Her passion for working at the African American Family & Cultural Center comes from being a community member who has wanted change for this area for years.
 She believes in the mission of the AAFCC as well as the people of Southside.